openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

    * Suffix *`FP32`* - layers computed in 32-bit precision.

    All *`Convolution`* layers are executed in *`int8`* precision.
 Rest layers are fused into Convolutions using post operations optimization technique (for more details, see the [Internal CPU Plugin Optimizations](../../OV_Runtime_UG/supported_plugins/CPU.md)).
-   This contains layers name (as seen in IR), layers type and execution statistics.
+   This contains name (as seen in IR) and type of the layer and execution statistics.

 Both *`benchmark_app`* versions also support *`exec_graph_path`* command-line option.
 It orders the OpenVINO to output the same per-layer execution statistics, but in the form of the plugin-specific [Netron-viewable](https://netron.app/) graph to the specified file.